 This course will provide you with the appropriate level of knowledge to access the advanced modules focusing on private equity and/or on real estate.

-The sessions will include both presentation and workshops giving the opportunity for participants to put the recommendations into practice and share experience/views with others.
+The sessions will include both presentations and workshops giving the opportunity for participants to put the recommendations into practice and share experience/views with others.

 This training is coordinated by Benjamin Gauthier and Sébastien Schmitt, Partners at PwC Luxembourg.